Skip to main content

 I am not a native English speaker; this article was translated by AI.

-1. Vendors must be able to connect and work.
+1. Vendors need to connect and do their work.

 #